What is Unique Entity Number (UEN) in Singapore

 Do take note that your UEN is a permanent and unique number that cannot be changed if your business name changes.
 This unique number will also not be given to any other entity.

-Who will be exempted from getting a UEN?
+Which businesses are exempted from getting an UEN?

 UEN will not be issued to the following: